home | resources | diagnostic pathways

 Molecular geneticsIf molecular marker of disease, MRD assessment will be performed as appropriate.

-Tests not performed in-house are sent to Viapath at Guy's and St Thomas’s laboratory, London.
+Tests not performed in-house are sent to Guy's and St Thomas’s laboratory, London.

 Common tests are listed (rarer assays may be performed after discussion with Guy's MRD laboratory):